 Competitive Sale: A sale of bonds in which an underwriter or syndicate of underwriters submit sealed bids to purchase the bonds.
 Bids are awarded on a true interest cost basis (TIC), providing that other bidding requirements are satisfied.
 Competitive sales are recommended for simple financings with a strong underlying credit rating.
-This type of sale contrasts with a Negotiated Sale.
+This type of sale is in contrast to a Negotiated Sale.